Julissa Diaz and her five children go to the Park Library almost every day for all kinds of thing – books, programs and just a place to get away.

 “It’s something we like to do, kind of a traditional thing,” said Scott Scholl, project manager for Downes Construction Company.

 Starting this week, the building will start to take shape.
 For the next six weeks the steel part of the structure will rise.
-Plans are for the project to be complete Spring 2021.
+Plans are for the project to be complete Summer 2021.

 Spirits were high, with Quinn-Carey and board president Greg Davis happily greeting supporters over the two days of signing.